Zurück zum Blog

 Nest.js

-Nest.js combines elements of object-oriented programming (OOP), functional programming (FP) and functional reactive programming (FRP), whilst also making use of Express, Fastify and a ton of other libraries and third-party plugins as well.
+Nest.js combines elements of object-oriented programming (OOP), functional programming (FP), and functional reactive programming (FRP), whilst also using Express, Fastify, and a ton of other libraries and third-party plugins.

 Express.js